Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Setup

-The 2D data (Fig. \ref{fig:pixelpdf}, left) provide us with simpler conditions (lower-parameter problem, in terms of particle degree of freedom, datum size and network size), leading to more optimal results for a more ideal proof of concept and a point of comparison for 3D results.
-The training set is built from $1000$ snapshots from nbody2D\footnote{credit: Johannes Hidding \url{https://zenodo.org/record/4158731\#.X5_ITJwo-Ch}} simulations, a set of 2D particle-mesh N-body simulations of side $100 Mpc/h$ with $512^2$ particles using the standard $\Lambda$CDM cosmology.
-They are run and saved for redshifts $z= 0, 1, 2$ and $3$.
+Our networks were trained on data built from both 2D and 3D N-body simulations.
+The 2D data (Fig. \ref{fig:pixelpdf}, left) provide simpler conditions (i.e., a lower parameter problem in terms of the particle degree of freedom, datum size, and network size), leading to more optimal results for a more ideal proof of concept and a point of comparison for 3D results.
+The training set is built from $1000$ snapshots from nbody2D\footnote{credit: Johannes Hidding\\ \url{https://zenodo.org/record/4158731\#.X5_ITJwo-Ch}} simulations, a set of 2D particle-mesh N-body simulations of side $100\textrm{Mpc}/h$ with $512^2$ particles using the standard $\Lambda$CDM cosmology.
+They were run and saved for redshifts $z= 0, 1, 2,$ and $3$.